 SFA’s Department of Anthropology, Geography and Sociology is home to two student chapters of nationally recognized honor societies.
 Membership will help prepare you for a career and give you access to unique networking opportunities, conferences and scholarships:

-To learn more about the academic and coursework requirements for SFA’s government and law enforcement honor societies, contact your advisor.
+- To learn more about the academic and coursework requirements for SFA’s sociology and geography honor societies, contact your advisor.